talha-akram/anvil/README.md

 A highly adaptable Neovim distribution.
 The goal is to have a minimal Neovim configuration providing a great development experience out of the box.
 Anvil favours building on top of native features over adding plugins.
-So instead of spending hours getting the basics to work (LSP, autocomplete, snippets, TreeSitter and git etc.) you can focus on customizing Neovim with features you need without being overwhelmed by bloat that is endemic to most Neovim distributions.
+So instead of spending hours getting the basics to work or navigating through a huge mess of plugins, you can focus on customizing Neovim with features you need without being overwhelmed.
 Anvil is extremely lightweight, has little to no configuration of its own and only adds essential plugins that are needed to have a comfortable development experience.
 For most users, all that should be needed is to customize the key bindings and configure a language server.

 ## Preview:
 <img width="1440" alt="anvil" src="https://github.com/user-attachments/assets/12088032-e9bd-4a3d-8d19-08421904fe4f" />